Outdoor Garden Heaters

 4. Allow you to stack your firewood properly up to 4 feet high

-5. Is made of a lasting outdoor material
+5. li>Is made of a lasting outdoor material

-As such we think that the best outdoor log holder is a lean-to made of treated timber that is easy to assemble.
-An open slat design ensures plenty of ventilation all around.
-That same design and a slanted roof ensure that the wood stays protected during the rain.
+As such we think that the best outdoor log holder is a galvanised steel rack.
+An open slat design on the bottom with open sides ensures plenty of ventilation all around.
+A rounded roof ensures that the wood stays protected during the rain.

 Pros